The Perfect 2 Days in Arches National Park Itinerary

 The real roadblock (often literally speaking) these days is the traffic, which is of course at its worst on weekends and at its absolute worst on weekends between the peak visitation months of March to October.

 One of the best strategies for beating the crowds and traffic and not spending half of your day stuck in a hot car sitting in lines is to get to the park early.
-Peak visitation hours tend to be between about 8 a.m. to 3 p.m., so planning on entering the park at 6 a.m. (assuming you’re not waking up at a campsite) is a great idea if you can be up that early.
+Peak visitation hours tend to be between about 8 a.m. to 3 p.m., so planning on entering the park at 6 a.m. is a great idea if you can be up that early.

 By the same token, planning on leaving the park later in the evening can help you avoid the bottleneck effect when many visitors are trying to leave at once.
 Since parking is limited at all destinations in Arches, it’s also a good idea to carpool whenever possible if you’re traveling with a group.